orm81zp/project-BabyYodaBot/README.md

-# Baby Yoda's bot
+# Baby Yoda Bot

 ## Description

-A personal Baby Yoda's bot that helps you manage your contacts and notes.
+A personal Baby Yoda Bot that helps you manage your contacts and notes.

 ## Table of Contents